Climate of the British Isles

 The British Isles are an archipelago off the northwest coast of Europe, consisting of the islands of Great Britain and Ireland along with smaller surrounding ones.
 Its position allows dry continental air from Eurasia to meet wetter air from the Atlantic Ocean, which causes the weather to be highly variable, often changing many times during the day.
 It is defined as a temperate oceanic climate, or Cfb on the Köppen climate classification system.
 It is significantly warmer than other regions of the same latitude; this is generally thought to be due to the warmth provided by the Gulf Stream, but an alternative hypothesis is that it is caused by southerly winds arising in the Rocky Mountains of North America and the heat-storing capabilities of the North Atlantic Ocean.
-Temperatures do not often switch between great extremes, with warm summers and mild winters.
+Temperatures do not often switch between great extremes.
+The Isles experience warm summers and cool winters, although brief heat and cold waves happen fairly regularly.

 Temperature

-The British Isles undergo very small temperature variations.
+The British Isles undergo relatively modest temperature variations.
 This is due to its proximity to the Atlantic, which acts as a temperature buffer, warming the Isles in winter and cooling them in summer.
 Coastal areas tend to be more temperate than inland areas, as the influence of the ocean is less acute.
 Valleys can be especially cold, as cool air collects in them during the winter.
 July is usually the warmest month, with the highest temperatures being found closest to Continental Europe, in south-east England.

+Although average seasonal fluctuations are fairly low, short intense waves of heat and cold mean there can be more than 40°C between the highest and lowest temperatures in a single year in a given place.